-(2) Title of the Form/Collection: Notice of Appeal to the Office of Administrative Appeals
+(2) Title of the Form/Collection: Notice of Appeal to the Office of Administrative Appeals (AAO).

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or Households.
-The information collection required on the Form I-290B is necessary in order for USCIS to make a determination that the appeal or motion to reopen or reconsider meet eligibility requirements, and for the Administrative Appeals Office to adjudicate the merits of the appeal or motion to reopen or reconsider.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
+The information collection required on the Form I-290B is necessary in order for USCIS to make a determination that the appeal or motion to reopen or reconsider meets eligibility requirements, and for the Administrative Appeals Office to adjudicate the merits of the appeal or motion to reopen or reconsider.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 30,000 responses at 30 minutes (.50 hours) per response.